Mass Transit, Hillsdale Style

 By its twentieth birthday Dial-A-Ride had become part of the fabric of Hillsdale.
 An editorial in the Hillsdale Daily News enthused about its contribution to the community and to fostering independence and convenience for so many: those from pre-school going to Head Start, students leaving school to get to orthodontia appointments, high school handicapped students going to lunchroom jobs in the elementary schools, older people going to lunch at the Senior Center, shopping and to medical appointments and physical therapy.

 Just as a national crisis—the oil embargo in 1973—gave Dial-A-Ride its start, another national crisis—the recession of 2009—gave Dial-A-Ride a permanent home.
 City Manager Linda Brown took advantage of a $200,000 grant through an Obama stimulus program called the American Recovery and Reinvestment Act.
 With it a new building on city land was erected and furnished at no cost to the city.
 On Feb.
-10, 2010, after renting space since its inception, the program moved into its own bus barn on Lake Wilson Road.
+10, 2010, after renting space since its inception, the program moved into its own bus barn on Development Road, just of Lake Wilson Road.

 Funding for Dial-A-Ride now comes from governmental grants (never less than 50%) and users, with any difference between income and expenses picked up by the City’s General Fund.
 Capital purchases, mostly buses, are entirely funded by state and federal grants.
 With six buses at one time, there are now four blue buses, three full-time drivers and three on call.
 Service is limited to Monday through Friday from 7:15 to 4:15, but the cost of a ride remains amazingly low: kids over three and all students through high school, along with senior citizens and those with handicaps pay only $1.50, while adults pay $3 to travel within the city.
 For an additional $1.50 Dial-A-Ride will deliver passengers to doctors’ and dentists’ offices that are just outside the city limits.